- court-grade translator with ten-plus years of legalisation experience on staff for Dutch

 Q. Will the Dutch embassy / receiving authority accept your translation?

-Yes — our Dutch translations are produced by court-grade translator with ten-plus years of legalisation experience and accepted by Thailand's MFA, the destination embassy and overseas registries.
-We process thousands of Thai National ID Card files every year.
+Yes — our Dutch translations are produced by court-grade translator with ten-plus years of legalisation experience and are accepted by Thailand's Department of Consular Affairs (MFA), the destination embassy in Bangkok and overseas registries.
+Thai National ID Card files are part of our regular caseload, and if a file is refused because of a defect on our side we correct and re-file it at our own cost.

 Q. Is the translation valid for use in multiple Dutch-speaking countries?